ajkavanagh/openstack-bundles/stable/openstack-base/README.md

     juju add-unit --to <machine-id-of-compute-service> ceph-osd

-**Note:** Other services in this bundle can be scaled in-conjunction with the hacluster charm to produce scalable, highly avaliable services - that will be covered in a different bundle.
+**Note:** Other services in this bundle can be scaled in-conjunction with the hacluster charm to produce scalable, highly available services - that will be covered in a different bundle.

 ## Ensuring it's working